stel/DOTabbar/README.md

 ## Customizing

-For customizing tab bar you can create you custom `NSCell` subclass and return it in your delegate `tabbar:cellForItemIdentifier:` method.
+For customizing tab bar you can create your custom `NSCell` subclass and return it in your delegate `tabbar:cellForItemIdentifier:` method.

 ## License